Nvelop

 Integration Patterns

 Three main integration patterns connect sourcing platforms with other systems.
-Each pattern has specific use cases and trade-offs.
+Each has specific use cases and trade-offs.
 Understanding when to use each is critical for effective integration design.

 Figure 2: Integration patterns comparison